 Dirt Track Schedule

 The Duel in the Desert is one of three major races scheduled for Las Vegas Motor Speedway's Dirt Track in 2018.
 Held each November, this year's event is the 21st installment in Las Vegas.
-Tickets will be available at a later date.
+Single-day tickets are now available.

 World of Outlaws